OperationSpark/snake-fsd/README.md

 - **6b)** Using the `activeKey` variable and the `KEY` Object (located in the "Constant Variables" section near the top of your program), program `snake.head.direction` to change according to the arrow key that is currently being pressed.

-  When you are finished, save your code, refresh your game and try pressing the arrow keys.
+  When you are finished, save your code, refresh your game, and try pressing the arrow keys.
 Make sure that all four directions work!

 <hr>